DISARMFoundation/DISARMframeworks/generated_pages/techniques_index.md

 <tr>
 <td><a href="techniques/T0085.001.md">T0085.001</a></td>
 <td>Develop AI-Generated Text</td>
 <td>AI-generated texts refers to synthetic text composed by computers using text-generating AI technology.
 Autonomous generation refers to content created by a bot without human input, also known as bot-created content generation.
 Autonomous generation represents the next step in automation after language generation and may lead to automated journalism.
-An influence operation may use read fakes or autonomous generation to quickly develop and distribute content to the target audience.<br><br><b>Associated Techniques and Sub-techniques:</b><br><b>T0085.008: Machine Translated Text:</b> Use this sub-technique when AI has been used to generate a translation of a piece of text.</td>
+An influence operation may use read fakes or autonomous generation to quickly develop and distribute content to the target audience.</td>
 <td>TA06</td>
 </tr>
 <tr>